Cosa: Architectural remains

 A great deal of important terracotta fragments have been found at Cosa and the Arx.
 They suggest various phases of temple decoration and redecoration and include (among others) pedimental structures and revetment plaques.
 Most of the remains date from the late 3rd century to the early 1st century BC.
-They display similar qualities as finds from Latin and Etruscan sites in Hellenistic Italy.
+They display similar qualities to finds from Latin and Etruscan sites in Hellenistic Italy.
 Dyson holds that these evolving styles and similarities reflected the influence of the larger Hellenistic Mediterranean world that Rome was beginning to dominate.
-Two sets of these remains clearly belong to the earliest buildings (the Capitolium and Temple D), however, there is a third unidentified set.
+Two sets of these remains clearly belong to the earliest buildings (the Capitolium and Temple D); however, there is a third unidentified set.
 Scholars have used this set to explain the hypothetical Temple of Jupiter discussed earlier.

 Temple A

 Temple A consisted of a terraced podium and was oriented southwest.
 It was roughly the same size as the Capitolium with its forecourt, measuring 43 x 28 meters.
-The polygonal masonry of its podium closely related to that of the town walls.
+The polygonal masonry of its podium is closely related to that of the town walls.